gitika123/gitika123/README.md

 ### Hi there,I am Gitika 👋.
-<b>I am a Computer Science student and a Frontend Web Developer.</b>
+<h2>I am a Computer Science Student and a Frontend Web Developer.</h2>